graylew1999/CLI-project/README.md

 # CLI PROJECT - Shopping Simulation

+This CLI is a Phase 1 Portfolio Project for the Flatiron School Software Engineering curriculum.
 I constructed my project to be a shopping simulation similar to what you would find on an online shopping application.
 It allows you to add products one at a time to a shopping a shopping cart prior to checkout.

 ## Getting Started